-The art of paintings in India can be noted from the early stone age.
+The paintings in India can be noted from the early stone age.
+These early-era paintings represent the diversity of Indian art.
 Starting from the Stone age to the current era art of paintings makes Indian heritage and culture quite rich.
 In this section, we will initiate the discussion about the stone age paintings, Gupta age paintings to the early medieval phase of history.

 Bhimbetka caves located in the Raisen district of Madhya Pradesh contain the oldest paintings in India.
 These paintings commenced from 1 lac BC & continued up to 1000 AD.
 About 500 such paintings having discovered in these caves.
 Bhimbetaka cave paintings were discovered by Dr. Vikram Wakankar of Vikram University at Ujjain in 1958.
 These caves are located in the Laakhajubar forest.
 The locals believed that these caves were used by Pandava during their days of exile.
 Archaeological evidence brought to light that man lives in these caves from the lower Paleolithic age to 1000 AD.

 Paintings in Bhimbetaka caves divide into five periods.
 The oldest painting belongs to the Paleolithic age.
 These are linear representations of animal & stick-like human figures.
-Mesolithic painting constitutes 2nd These portray scene communal dance birds, pregnant women, a man caring a dead animal, a drinking scene & hunting scene, mother & child.
+These portray scene communal dance birds, pregnant women, a man caring for a dead animal, a drinking scene & a hunting scene, mother & child.
 Chalcolithic painting constitutes 3rd In these huts, animal & agriculture activities are portrayed.
 These paintings indicate that the people living in caves were in contact with the nearby Chalcolithic community.